CSUSBIndependentStudy/Docker-Study/Base.md

   sub   4096R/F273FCD8 2017-02-22
   ```

   4. Next, we're going to tell Debian to check the "stable" repository when installing/updating.
-Please that that you will
+You will
   always need the stable repository, even if you're adding the "edge" or "test" repositories later.

   ```